devopsacademyau/academy/classes/03class/docker/README.md

 </p>

 ### Difference between Virtual Machine and Container
-Both the virtual machine and the container have resource isolation, but they work in a different way.
+Both the virtual machine and the container works with resource isolation, which protect one of the instances(VM or container) to access resources from another instance, even having both running on the same hardware.

+Despite both having the resouce isolation feature, they work in a different way.
 While the virtual machine virtualizes the hardware, the container virtualizes the operating system.
 This makes the container a lot more portable and efficient.
 **Add diagram with difference between VM and container**

 #### Container
 Containers are an abstraction at the app layer that packages code and dependencies together.

 Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
 Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.

 #### Virtual Machine
 Virtual machines (VMs) are an abstraction of physical hardware turning one server into many servers.

+A hypervisor is a process that separates a computer’s operating system and applications from the underlying physical hardware.
 The hypervisor allows multiple VMs to run on a single machine.

-Each VM includes a full copy of an operating system, the application, necessary binaries and libraries - taking up tens of GBs.
-VMs can also be slow to boot.
+Each VM includes a full copy of an operating system, the application, binaries, and libraries - the full size can take in the scale of GBs.

 ### Benefits of Containers
 Before talking about the benefits of containers, it's important to make clear that not all kinds of workloads are a good fit for a container.
 Because of the container nature, an application with multiple processes and services running on a single machine is not a good fit for a container.